Karrera-AI/knowledge-base/docs/workdna-ai.md

 At its core, our WorkDNA ontology defines a taxonomy of professional identity, organized into seven primary node types:

-Skill – practical competencies (e.g., Python programming, financial modeling).
+1. **Skills** – Developed capabilities that an individual must have to be effective in a job, role, function, task or duty (e.g., Python programming, financial modeling).

-Knowledge – theoretical or domain-specific expertise (e.g., statistics, constitutional law).
+2. **Knowledges** – Organized sets of principles and practices used for the execution of tasks and activities within a particular domain (e.g., statistics, constitutional law).

-Attribute – inherent traits or characteristics (e.g., adaptability, critical thinking).
+3. **Personal Attributes** – Personal characteristics that are innate and developed through the social context and personal experiences to which the individual is exposed.
+These qualities influence the way one is and does things and are considered valuable assets for work performance (e.g., adaptability, critical thinking).

-Ability – broader capacities that enable action (e.g., problem-solving, systems thinking).
+4. **Abilities** – Innate and developed aptitudes that facilitate the acquisition of knowledge and skills to carry out expected work (e.g., problem-solving, systems thinking).

-Motivation – drivers of behavior and preferences (e.g., curiosity, achievement orientation).
+5. **Motivations/Interests** – Preferences for work environments and outcomes (e.g., curiosity, achievement orientation).

-Context – environments or conditions where capabilities are applied (e.g., startup setting, regulated industries).
+6. **Work Contexts** – Physical, environmental, and social factors that influence the nature of work (e.g., startup setting, regulated industries).

-Activity – concrete tasks or roles performed (e.g., debugging code, conducting interviews).
+7. **Work Activities** – General types of work-related activities (e.g., debugging code, conducting interviews).

 Each node is defined not only by its label but also by its relationships to other nodes, making the ontology a connected structure rather than a flat hierarchy.